ivorivetta/seastate/README.md

 ### Hourly Slices
 ```
 san_diego_past_30_hourly = san_diego.hourly(start,end) # this returns a single reading per hour
+# experimental feature
-# experimental feature, no guarantee between APIs that minute readings will align or exist in all cases
+# no guarantee between APIs that readings will align or exist in all cases
 ```